dguo/dotfiles/README.md

 I try to keep as much of my configuration as possible in this repo.
 I symlink my [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory) into the appropriate locations.
-I also use the scripts in the `configure` directory to initialize new machines and keep them up to date later.
-The top-level `configure.sh` script detects the current platform and runs the appropriate script.
+I also use the scripts in the `systems` directory to initialize new machines and keep them up to date later.
+The top-level `configure.sh` script detects the current system and runs the appropriate script.

 ## Remapping caps lock